joshuaboniface/supersensor2/README.md

 # SuperSensor v2.x

-The SuperSensor is an all-in-one voice, motion, presence, temperature/humidity/ air quality, and light sensor, built on an ESP32 with ESPHome, and inspired heavily by the EverythingSmartHome Everything Presence One sensor and the HomeAssistant "$13 Voice Assistant" project.
+The SuperSensor is an all-in-one voice, motion, presence, temperature/humidity/air quality, and light sensor, built on an ESP32 with ESPHome, and inspired heavily by the EverythingSmartHome Everything Presence One sensor and the HomeAssistant "$13 Voice Assistant" project.